 Don’t believe me?
 Let’s have a few examples you can verify on US government web sites and mainstream sources:

-Operation Paperclip: After World War II, a clandestine plan was launched by the US CIA to identify thousands of Nazis and their family members who were scientists who might be useful to the United States.
+Operation Paperclip: After World War II, a clandestine plan was launched by the US CIA to identify about 1500 high-level Nazis who were scientists (and their family members) who might be useful to the United States.
 Many of these Nazis were hideous war criminals, including people who had done human experimentation in the camps, human experimentation in mass media and mass hypnosis, experimenting on children and on adults who didn’t even know they were being experimented upon, and more.
 These Nazis were given cleansed backgrounds and placed in prominent positions in universities, corporations, and various government agencies, all under CIA direction, and often continued their work.
 Including highly questionable research on things like climate control, artificial intelligence, mass media indoctrination/propaganda, use of torture, and use of mind-altering drugs.
 Most of them died as respected members of the community.
 Read about Operation Paperclip on CIA’s web site.
 And if you’re having trouble believing it and want someone to listen to, see CIA-approved writer Annie Jacobsen and Joe Rogan discuss Operation Paperclip.
 And if you doubt Annie Jacobsen is approved by the CIA, see this writeup on CIA’s web site on Annie Jacobsen.

 Summary: The US government really did sneak in tons of Nazi scientists, who worked on secret projects for decades for the CIA and other US government agencies.
 This “Conspiracy Theory” is true.